DIRACGrid/DIRAC/docs/source/AdministratorGuide/InstallingAndConfiguringBasics/index.rst

 The components don't need to be all resident on the same host, in fact it's common practice to have several hosts for large installations.

+Normally, services are always exposed on the same port, which is defined in the configuration for each of them.

-As a general rul, services can be duplicated, meaning you can have the same service running on multiple hosts, thus reducing the load.
+As a general rule, services can be duplicated, meaning you can have the same service running on multiple hosts, thus reducing the load.
 There are only 2 cases of DIRAC services that have a "master/slave" concept, and these are the Configuration Service and the Accounting/DataStore service.
+The WorkloadManagement/Matcher service should also not be duplicated.

 Same can be said for executors: you can have many residing on different hosts.